ethorn/RealTime_Elevator_Project/README.md

 The different packages
 -----------
 Elevator:
-Basically a single struct containing information for an indiviual elevato, the code should speak for itself hopefully.
-TODO: nevne dette?: inherits states from ElevatorStates | passes states to ElevatorStates
+Basically a single struct containing information for an indiviual elevator, the code should speak for itself hopefully.

 Single elevator requests:
 Functionality for single elevator mode.